BestTimesToVisit.com Logo

 Dive with Hammerheads at Hammerhead Point

-Embark on an exhilarating dive or snorkel at Hammerhead Point, a renowned spot for encountering schools of scalloped hammerhead sharks.
-The best chances are during the early morning hours when they descend from the depths.
-Look for the tell-tale triangular fins slicing through the water for an unforgettable marine encounter.
+Embark on an exhilarating dive at Hammerhead Point, a renowned spot where schools of scalloped hammerhead sharks are frequently sighted.
+The best chance to see them is during the early morning hours when they ascend from the depths.
+Consider a guided dive with a local operator who knows the currents and optimal viewing times.

 Explore Rasdhoo's Local Island Life